 Choices Help us Recharge Energy

 Discuss Mia's choice not to do a fit-check and Isaac's decision to do a fit-check.
-Guide discussion so students understand that Isaac's choices of eating a healthy snack and relaxing with a card game helped him recharge his energy.
+Guide discussion so students understand that Isaac's choices of eating a nutritious snack and relaxing by playing a card game helped him recharge his energy.

 Check for understanding: What can you do to help yourself make a healthy choice?

 Students plan to do a fit-check when they get home from school.

 Remind your students to think about recharge and mood before making a choice by asking themselves "How much energy do I have?" and "What's my mood?"